mkitzan/llvm-explore/README.md

 `RedundantLoadPass` implements this optimization by caching the `ptr` and most recently stored `value` at `ptr` into a map, and when a `load` opcode is found the map is searched.
 If the `load`'s `ptr` is cached, then the `load` can be elided with the `value` known to be stored at the `ptr`.

-After the `RedundantLoadPass` is run the all previous instance of the target pattern will be replaced to look like the following:
+After the `RedundantLoadPass` is run the all previous instances of the target pattern will be replaced to look like the following:

 ```
 %3 = alloca i32, align 4